 • Migration and multilingualism (Dr Du)

-Our research staff work in diverse fields.
+Our Modern Languages research staff works in diverse fields.
 This ranges from sociocultural, historical and political studies to film and literature, linguistics and sociolinguistics.

 You'll benefit from the School's strong links with interdisciplinary research centres and groups, including: